olkitu/docker-healthcheck-examples/README.md

 ## Example use on local development

-On local development it's recommend use Docker Compose version 2.1 or newer, because it allow use [condition feature](https://docs.docker.com/compose/compose-file/compose-file-v2/#depends_on).
+On local development it's recommend use Docker Compose version 2.4, because it allow use [condition feature](https://docs.docker.com/compose/compose-file/compose-file-v2/#depends_on) (This is not available on 3.X-version).
 This make sure the web container doesn't start before example mysql container is healthy:

 ```yml
 version: '2.4'